vygr/ChrysaLisp/docs/CONDITIONALS.md

 many other Lisps the root is the `(if ...)` and cond is constructed from a ladder of if's.
 Not so here.

-All others are macros that use `(cond ...)` to generate code for you that uses `(cond ...)` or your behalf.
+All others are macros that use `(cond ...)` and generate code for you that uses `(cond ...)` or your behalf.

 Cond takes a list of test forms and following bodies to execute if that test